KostovMartin/Dapper.Bulk/README.md

 public class Car
 {
     public int Id { get; set; }

-    [Computed] //will not be part of inserts public string Name { get; set; }
+    [Computed] //will not be part of inserts, but will be returned public string Name { get; set; }
 }
 ```